aal89/gpt4-multi-agent-test-engineer/README.md

 - Agent 1 🕵️: Specializes in UI and front-end testing.
 - Agent 2 🧪: An expert in API and backend testing.
-- Agent 3 🚀: Focuses on performance and load testing.
+- Agent 3 🚀: Senior lead (test) engineer who's role it is to review and refactor tests.

 ## 💬 Feedback